shanep-web/shanep-web.github.io/_lessons/lesson14.md

 ## Deliverables

-A rough draft tutorial published on GitHub Pages.
-You will be working on this during the next two labs so it doesn't have to be 100% camera ready.
+A rough outline of what you will have in your tutorial published on GitHub Pages.
+You will be working on this during the next two labs so it doesn't have to be complete.
+All you have to have done this week is your GitHub page generating and a rough outline of what you plan on doing.